andy-lang/beets-mbgenre/README.md

 mbgenre:
     # The maximum number of genre tags to be set on the album and its tracks.
 If not set, defaults to 1.
     max_genres: 1
     # If an album has genre tags set already, skip them.
+Defaults to False if not set.
-    unset_only: yes
+    overwrite: no
     # If more than one genre is retrieved, the separator between each genre.
 Defaults to ', ' if not set.
     separator: ", "
     # The order by which genres will be retrieved and added to the list.
 See "Source Order" below for a more detailed explanation.